Inferring nonequilibrium thermodynamics from tilted equilibrium using information-geometric Legendre transform: Generalizations of the setup

-Since the modified definitions~\eqref{ge_int_res} are formally obtained by replacing $\epsilon(x)$ with $\omega(x)$, it is easy to check that all of our results can be generalized with this replacement.
-The external field $v$, defined as modifying the energy from $\epsilon(x)$ to $\epsilon(x) - v(x)$, can be equally interpreted as modifying $\omega(x)$ to $\omega(x) - v(x)$.
+Since the modified definitions in Eq.~\eqref{ge_int_res} are formally obtained by replacing $\epsilon(x)$ with $\omega(x)$ in the original definitions, all our results can be generalized with this replacement.
+Since $\epsilon(x)$ does not appear explicitly in our inference methods, we can collect the nonstationary data and the tilted equilibrium data by the same procedure as in the main text, and we can calculate thermodynamic quantities from the data without modifying the equations.
+An external field $v(x;\bm\theta)$ physically changes the energy from $\epsilon(x)$ to $\epsilon(x) - v(x;\bm\theta)$, but it can also be interpreted as changing $\omega(x)$ to $\omega(x) - v(x;\bm\theta)$, as follows from the definition of $\omega(x)$.